iimaps/airhorn/README.md

 # testprojectairhorn

-check if airhorn can be served with https from subsite ?
+Used to check, wheater "airhorn" can be served with https from subsite ? in gh-pages of a github.site

-Copy of original airhorn-data
+Copy of original airhorn-data (google.io)